hitech0101/hello-world/README.md

 My first repository on GitHub.

-Building first webiste using angular
+Building first webiste using angular.